 Boosting employee engagement is important for reducing employee turnover and quiet quitting, increasing productivity, and growing your business.
 By offering ample opportunities for employees to get involved with your organization and engage with one another through employee engagement initiatives, you can create a workplace where your employees want to be.

-We hope these employee engagement activities and ideas helped you determine what steps you need to take to improve your organization's engagement rate.
-Keeping your employees engaged on a regular basis can make all the difference between them staying or leaving for a better opportunity with your competitors.
+We hope these employee engagement strategies helped you determine what steps you need to take to improve your organization's engagement rate.
+Keeping your employees engaged regularly can make all the difference between them staying or leaving for a better opportunity with your competitors.